Retro-Devils/Devils-Advocate/README.md

 - A combination of Kodi, Advanced Emu Launcher, Internet Archive Launcher, Kodi Retro Player , a lot of sweat, tears, testing cursing and time .

-# what makes this different ?
+# What makes this different ?

 - We hear what you want and make changes .

 - Plays movies and TV cause its Kodi based .

-- Downloads and plays games from Internet Archive Game Launcher
+- Gets and plays games from Internet Archive Game Launcher

 - Built in emus for most systems . don't have to use a second third etc app for most systems.